DarkGhostHunter/Laraload/README.md

 #### Output

-By default, the script is saved in your storage path, but you can change the filename and path to save it inside the storage path, as long PHP has permissions to write on it.
+By default, the script is saved in your storage path, but you can change the filename and path to save it as long PHP has permissions to write on it.

 ```php
 <?php